 - Create multi-sample instruments: When enabled, and multiple samples are loaded at once in the Disk Browser, Renoise will load all samples into a single instrument and create a drum kit mapping, using the drum kit settings from the Sample Keyzones.
-When the option is disabled, each sample will be loaded into a new instrument. - Ignore loop points: Do not import loop settings that are saved along with WAV, FLAC and AIF files. - Autoset 'Sync' Settings: When loading samples, Renoise automatically estimates a good beat-sync value in the Instrument Settings, overwriting previous values.
+When the option is disabled, each sample will be loaded into a new instrument. - Import loop settings from files: Enables the importing of loop settings that are saved along with WAV, FLAC and AIF files.

+• Autoset 'Sync' Settings: When loading samples, Renoise automatically estimates a good beat-sync value in the Instrument Settings, overwriting previous values.
 If you don't want this to happen, disable it here.